 Not necessarily.
 The expenses associated with running a traditional veterinary hospital are high.
 The rent for a good location in a strip mall can cost between five and ten thousand dollars a month.
-Add to that employees, vet techs, a receptionist, electric bill, property insurance, expensive equipment, etc. - all factors in the increasing cost of veterinary care.
+Add to that employees, vet techs, a receptionist, electric bill, property insurance, etc. - all factors in the increasing cost of veterinary care.

 It is specifically because of these high expenses that most traditional vet hospitals are forced into having a high volume business model.
 The high volume business model requires that you bring your pet to them for maximum efficiency.
 This allows for a veterinarian to see more pets per hour than a mobile vet could.